fuxinfan/Metal_Segmentation/README.md

 # Metal Segmentation for CBCT projections

-Two pathways are utilized to generate simulated data sets for model training.
+Two pathways are utilized to generate simulated data sets for model training: forward projection by DeepDRR, and 2D merging with X-ray images.

 The link for downloading pretrained models is as follows: https://faubox.rrze.uni-erlangen.de/getlink/fiHnt9NBbGcfboiciJt1Z1/